 So simple and so creamy, smooth and delicious!
 They say the best that comes to those who wait, but those who get stuff done while they wait are the ones who are really doing it right!

-I know everyone swears by them, but honestly, my food processor does an amazing job even if it means spending a little extra time on some things.
+My food processor does an amazing job even if it means spending a little extra time on some things.
 So if you have a high power blender, I know that these blenders can make nut butters quickly.
-I am not versed in using these so my recipes are based on the food processor.
+I am not versed in using a blender for this cashew butter but will give it a go sometime.
 Let me know if you try it with something else and have luck.

 Just be patient and you will soon be eating silky, rich and creamy cashew butter that is unlike any you haves tasted before! (unless you were one of my taste testers!)
 And stay tuned, because there just might be a treat you can make with this maple cashew butter coming your way!
 Enjoy!

 My Favorite ways to serve this Maple Vanilla Cashew Butter Recipe:

 Straight from the spoon is 100% always an option.
 Or if you are like me, straight from the food processor!
 But if you are looking for some inspiration, there are some ways I love to serve this cashew butter!